Skip to content

 Yes, always rinse rice 2-3 times until water runs clear.
 This removes excess surface starch that causes mushiness and clumping.
 Exception: Arborio rice for risotto (needs starch for creaminess).

 "Burn" signal means insufficient liquid at bottom or starch buildup.
-Solutions: (1) Use 1:1 ratio for white rice, (2) Never stir after adding water, (3) Make sure sealing ring is clean, (4) Use "Rice" setting (not "Manual"), (5) Natural release for 10 minutes.
+Solutions: (1) Use the correct shared baseline ratio for your grain, (2) Never stir after adding water, (3) Make sure sealing ring is clean, (4) Use Manual / Pressure Cook mode for precise control, (5) Follow the recommended release method for your grain.

-The Aroma cup is usually 180ml (3/4 of a standard US cup).
+The Aroma cup is usually 180ml (0.75 of a standard US cup).
 If you lost it, use a standard measuring cup and our calculator above (select "Aroma").
-Generally, for 1 standard cup of white rice, add water to the "Line 1.5" inside the pot, or use 1.33 cups of water.
+For 1 standard cup of white rice, start with 1.33 cups of water.

 Brown rice still has its bran and germ intact.
 These outer layers are tough and require more water and a significantly longer cooking time to soften.